Himax Technologies, Inc. to At - GuruFocus.com

 TAINAN, Taiwan, Aug.
-17, 2022 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. (Nasdaq: HIMX) (“Himax” or “Company”), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will attend Jefferies 2022 Semiconductors, IT Hardware & Communications Infrastructure Summit on August 30 – August 31, 2022 at the Sofitel Hotel in Chicago.
+22, 2022 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. ( HIMX) (“Himax” or “Company”), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will attend 23rd Credit Suisse Asian Technology Virtual Conference on September 5 – September 8, 2022.

-The Company management will host in person one-on-one or group meetings with interested investors during the conference dates.
+The Company management will host one-on-one or group meetings with interested investors during the conference dates.
 Conference participation is by invitation only and registration is mandatory.
-For more information on the conference or to schedule a one-on-one or group meeting, please contact a Jefferies representative or the conference coordinator at: [email protected]
+For more information on the conference or to schedule a one-on-one or group meeting, please contact a Credit Suisse representative or the conference coordinator at: [email protected]

 About Himax Technologies, Inc.